domaindrivendev/Swashbuckle.WebApi/CONTRIBUTING.md

 Contributing to Swashbuckle
 =========

-Contributions to Swashbuckle are welcomed in the form of construcutive, reproducible bug reports, feature requests that align with the project's goals, or better still a PR that's accompanied with passing tests.
+Contributions to Swashbuckle are welcomed in the form of construcutive, reproducible bug reports, feature requests that align to the project's goals, or better still a PR that's accompanied with passing tests.

-If you have general questions or feedback around the use of Swashbuckle, __PLEASE POST THEM ON STACKOVERFLOW INSTEAD OF GITHUB.__
+If you have general questions or feedback around the use of Swashbuckle, PLEASE DON'T CREATE AN ISSUE AND POST TO STACKOVERFLOW INSTEAD.

 ## Bug Reports ##